Monday, December 17, 2007

 Woody Allen is one of them, though he doesn't suit my taste: "When I was in school, I cheated on my metaphysics exam: I looked into the soul of the boy sitting next to me."
 More compelling, perhaps, is Steven Wright, as in this incisive contribution to debates about absolute generality: "You can't have everything.
 Where would you put it?"

-In Born Standing Up, Martin describes his comedic and philosophical education.
+In Born Standing Up, Steve Martin describes his comedic and philosophical education.
 The latter took place at Long Beach State College, was stoked by Lewis Carroll's logic, and ended in Wittgensteinian despair.
 The former began with the discovery of jokes, "musty one-liners from other comedians' acts, but to me they were as new as sunrise."
 Like John Stuart Mill, however, who in his nervous breakdown was "seriously tormented by the […] exhaustibility of musical combinations," and Frank Ramsey, who found that there was nothing to discuss, Martin faced a crisis: what to do when the jokes run out, like the periods of Times Roman?

 His solution was a construction of genius, the rigorous application of logic to the problems of life.
 Objecting to the Freudian theory of laughter as the release of pent-up tension, Martin asked: